KeithSloan/toSketch/README.md

 When executing the macro

-     if there is a an ActiveSketch, the geometry is added, otherwise a new sketch is created.
+     If there is a an ActiveSketch, the geometry is added, otherwise a new sketch is created.

+Constraints

+     The following types of constraints are exported if present in the selected sketch.

+         * Coincident
+         * Vertical
+         * Horizontal

 ### Section a Mesh Cross Section : to CurveFit ( Alpha - Under Development )